akarnokd/plan-b-terraform-mods/README.md

 ## City Population Label

-Display the city population count under the city's name.
+Display the city population number under the city's name in the main view and/or minimap (configurable).

 #### Configuration